 The poet says that these words are arboreal, meaning they like trees, and are very active, noisy and sociable (gregarious).
 Most often they are found in the company of other birds, but during hot seasons, they take an afternoon break from feeding, meaning they either go somewhere else, or use that time in entertaining themselves.

-In the third stanza, the poet says that the lorikeets are nomads, meaning they love travelling from place in search of their foods.
-Using the word nomads for lorikeets, the poet also suggests his own life experiences when he and his family too became nomads, and kept roaming here and there in search of job.
-The poet and his family had become migrants after the Second World War, when they had no permanent home.
+In the third stanza, the poet says that the lorikeets are nomads, meaning they love traveling from places in search of their foods.
+Using the word nomads for lorikeets, the poet also suggests his own life experiences when he and his family too became nomads, and kept roaming here and there in search of jobs.
+The poet and his family had become migrants after the Second World War when they had no permanent home.

 Here the use of simile in the first stanza of the poem like ‘screeching flock’ and ‘storm cloud’ suggests that these birds come with an extremely piercing sound and go with stormy cloud.
-In fact, to me both these imagery are negative for the beautiful birds like lorikeets.
+In fact, to me, both these images are negative for beautiful birds like lorikeets.